iRNA-COSI/APAeval/summary_workflows/identification/I5MZ_benchmark/I5_benchmark_identification.md

 #### Format 2

-This BED file contains PAS of transcripts used to simulate the RNA-seq data
+This BED file contains PAS of transcripts that were used to **simulate** RNA-seq reads.

 ## Outputs